untillpro/scm4j/scm4j-vcs-test/README.md

 - Use `localVCSWorkspace` field as Workspace Home
 - Use `localVCSRepo` field for creating utility Locked Working Copies, e.g. for test content generating.
 See `getCommitMessagesRemote()` method in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
 - `mockedLWC` returns each time as a result of `mockedVCSRepo.getLockedWoringCopy()` call.
 If neccessary it could be used for additional testing.
 See `setMakeFailureOnVCSReset()` in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
 - Use `repoName` field to get current testing repository name.
-It generates again for each test
+It generates again for each test randomly (uuid is used)
 - Use `repoUrl` field to get url to current testing repository.
 - Use `vcs` field as current IVCS implementation which is being testing